 To sustain our growth strategy we intend to raise capital through the sale of equity.
 The sale or the proposed sale of substantial amounts of our common stock in the public market could materially adversely affect the market price of our common stock or other outstanding securities.
 We do not know the actual or perceived effect of these offerings, the timing of these offerings, the potential dilution of the book value or earnings per share of our securities then outstanding; and the effect on the market price of our securities then outstanding.
-In December 2001, we filed a shelf registration statement with the SEC, which allows us to sell up to \$300.0 million of securities, including common stock, preferred stock, debt securities and warrants.
-We may currently sell additional securities worth approximately \$10.9 million (gross proceeds) from this shelf registration statement in the future.
 In December 2003, we filed a shelf registration statement for a total of \$500.0 million, which may be used in connection with offerings of debt securities, common stock, preferred stock, warrants, and/or units for general corporate purposes.
-We may currently sell additional securities worth approximately \$387.9 million (gross proceeds) from this shelf registration statement in the future.
-In February 2004, we issued 5,750,000 shares of common stock from this shelf.
+In May and June 2004, we issued 1,725,000 shares of common stock and 2,000,000 shares of Series B Preferred Stock from this shelf.
+We may currently sell additional securities worth approximately \$177.1 million (gross proceeds) from this shelf registration statement in the future.
 We also have shares reserved for future issuance under our stock plans.
 The sale of a large amount of shares or the perception that such sales may occur, could adversely affect the market price for our common stock or other outstanding securities.